choderalab/yank/docs/yamlpages/molecules.rst

 Valid Filetypes: PDB, mol2, sdf, cvs

-**Note:** If CVS is specified, the first column must be a SMILES string.
+**Note:** If CVS is specified and there is only one moleucle, the first column must be a SMILES string.
 If multiple molecules are to be used (for the :doc:`!Combinatorial <combinatorial>` ability), then each row is its own molecule where the second column is the SMILES string.